 Ely is an often underrated place in the UK.
 It’s home to a magnificent cathedral, and lots of history as the home to Oliver Cromwell.
 There’s lots to see and do here, which well warrants a relaxed day trip.
 You can get the train, or drive between Cambridge and Ely in less than 30 minutes.
 You can read my full post on Ely HERE.

 17. Have a traditional afternoon tea at Fitzbillies

 Fitzbillies was founded in 1920 by Ernest and Arthur Mason, using their ‘demob’ money from the First World War.
 Their initials are still visible in worn-out gold letters on the shop front.
 During the post war years, the Fitzbillie’s sponge cake became an institution of Cambridge, and their Chelsea Buns boomed.
 Despite going bankrupt in the 80s/90s due to competition from supermarkets, Fitzbillie’s was relaunched in 2011 – it bakes everything on site and its afternoon tea is, in my very humble opinion, the best in Cambridge.

-18. Explore some beautiful local villages in Houghton and The Hemingfords
+18. Explore some beautiful local villages

 19. Visit Anglesey Abbey

 There are some lovely National Trust properties just outside of Cambridge.
 A short 15 minute drive from the city centre and you could visit Anglesey Abbey which was originally a religious monastery, dissolved in 1536 during Henry VIII’s dissolution of the monasteries.
 Later, a Jacobean House was built on the site of the former priory, and was privately owned until 1966, when it was donated to the National Trust.